 Wrongful termination occurs when an employee is dismissed in violation of legal protections or contractual agreements, leading to significant emotional distress.
 Employee Assistance Programs (EAPs) are crucial in addressing the aftermath by offering confidential counseling, stress management workshops, and career transition support.
 These resources help affected employees process their feelings, manage anxiety, and navigate their job search effectively.
 EAPs also provide important tools for resilience and coping during challenging times.
 Understanding the interplay between wrongful termination and EAPs is key for mitigating emotional and professional impacts, paving the way for informed recovery and support strategies.

-Understanding wrongful termination is vital for both employees and employers navigating the complexities of workplace law.
+Understanding wrongful termination is important for both employees and employers.
 Wrongful termination occurs when an employee is dismissed from their job in violation of legal protections or contractual agreements.
 This issue can arise from various circumstances, including breaches of employment contracts, violations of public policy, and discrimination based on race, gender, age, or disability.

 Employers are expected to have clear termination policies that outline the acceptable grounds for dismissal and the procedures to be followed.
 These policies serve as a safeguard for both parties, ensuring that employees are treated fairly and that employers can defend their actions if challenged.
 It is important for employers to communicate these policies effectively to all staff members, as misunderstandings can lead to allegations of wrongful termination.